Ethiopia is a country with over 2.5 million horses. There are struggles with both poverty and severe climatic events.

 Click here to read our full Morocco country profile.

 SPANA has been working in Mali since 1996, making a huge difference to the lives of thousands of working animals.

-We work out of a dedicated centre in Bamako, Mali’s capital city and also run a mobile clinic to reach more than 25,000 animals a year, with more than 7,500 children benefitting from animal welfare lessons.
+We work out of a dedicated centre in Bamako, Mali’s capital city and also run a mobile clinic to reach almost 30,000 animals a year, with almost 2,000 children benefitting from animal welfare lessons.

 The SPANA mobile clinic travels to isolated communities that depend on SPANA for their animals' welfare.
 Recently our country director, Dr Amadou, trained 113 teachers to give animal welfare lessons, using books and other informative materials produced by SPANA.
 Children were so desperate to take part in the lessons that many of them shared books.

 Click here to read the Mali country profile.

 As the economic situation in Zimbabwe deteriorated, poorer rural communities became increasingly reliant on donkeys for trade and transport.
 Few vets are now working in the country: if an animal becomes injured or falls sick their owner may be may struggle to find trained veterinary workers to treat them.

 SPANA launched Zimbabwe as a new core country in 2013, and beforehand worked with two partner organisations to deliver programmes to improve the welfare of Zimbabwe’s working donkeys.
 To date, we have treated more than 28,000 cases in the country.